Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Performance Evaluation

 \subsection{Computational Complexity}

-We set the parameters of the deep CNN-based scheme as \cite{P. Dong}, where the number of convolution layers is 10, the side length of the filters used in each layer is 3, the numbers of input feature maps of the first layer and the subsequent 9 layers are 2 and 64, respectively, and the numbers of output feature maps of the first 9 layers and the last layer are 64 and 2, respectively.
-By setting the number of channel paths and the length of pilot symbols to be 2 and 8, respectively, we can figure out the computational complexities of partial beam sweeping, hierarchical beam training, MAB-based scheme, adaptive CS-based scheme, ESPRIT-based scheme, and deep CNN-based scheme, in the orders of the magnitudes of $10^2$, $10^2$, $10^5$, $10^2$, $10^4$ and $10^7$, respectively.
+The computational complexity for the six schemes are compared in Table~\ref{table_1}.
+To compare computational complexity for different schemes, we set the parameters of the deep CNN-based scheme as \cite{P_Dong}, where $Q=1$, the number of convolution layers $L_c=10$, the side length of the filters used by the $l$th layer $F_l=3$, the number of input feature maps of the $l$th layer $N_{l-1}=2$, for $l=1$ and $N_{l-1}=64$, for $l=2,\ldots,10$, and the number of output feature maps of the $l$th layer $N_{l}=64$, for $l=1,\ldots,9$ and $N_{l}=2$, for $l=10$.
+By setting the number of channel paths and the length of pilot symbols to be $L=2$ and $T=8$, respectively, we can figure out that the computational complexities of partial beam sweeping, hierarchical beam training, MAB-based scheme, adaptive CS-based scheme, ESPRIT-based scheme, and deep CNN-based scheme, are in the orders of the magnitudes of $10^2$, $10^2$, $10^5$, $10^2$, $10^4$ and $10^7$, respectively.
 In brief, the deep CNN-based scheme has the largest computational complexity among all the schemes but can be accelerated dramatically via parallel computing.